Accelerated Aging Calculator

 - Predict drug degradation under different climates (ICH Q1A).

-- Optimize storage and expiration dates.
+- Maximize storage and shelf life.

 3. Material Science

-- Test polymer durability for automotive/construction.
+- Test durability of polymer for auto/construction.

-- Evaluate electronic component lifespan.
+- Assess electronic component life.

 Limitations & Considerations